nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AdvancedSettings/System-Properties.md

 ## Compare Window

-### smartgit.compare.maximumFileSize
+### changes.maximumFileSize

 By default, the file comparison is disabled for very large files for performance reasons.
-Use this setting to adjust the size (in bytes) at which a file is considered too large for the **Changes View**.
+Use this setting to adjust the size (in bytes) at which a file is considered too large for the [**Changes View**](../Changes-View.md).
 The default value is approximately 1 MB.

 When you attempt to compare a file that exceeds the `maximumFileSize` setting in the **Changes View**, SmartGit will warn:
 **File size exceeds the configured limit**.
 You can, however, click **Force Compare** to override the limit and perform the comparison.